monicahq/docs/docs/vaults/introduction.md

 If you are not part of the vault, you can’t access it – and you can’t even see the vault on your dashboard.

-Even if you are the account administrator, you won’t be able to access a vault if you are not part of the vault.
-You won’t see the vault on your dashboard as well.
+Let's be clear: even if you are the account administrator, you won’t be able to access a vault if you are not part of that vault.
+And you won’t see the vault on your dashboard as well.

+This makes vaults super flexible.
+For instance, if you are part a family, you can have your own vault with your work contacts, your spouse can have her own vault and you can have a shared vault with data that need to be shared.

+### Granting permissions